Formation of Germany Limited Liability Entrepreneurial Company - Mini-GmbH (Unternehmergesellschaft UG)

 In Germany the limited liability company may be subject to payroll taxes as an employer.
 German accounting rules apply to legal entities with business activities in Germany, and are subject to the German Commercial Code (Handelsgesetzbuch – HGB) – a code law system.
 Assets and income shall not be overstated and liabilities and charges must not be understated.
 A turnover tax ranging from 7-19 % may be applied and Trade tax varies according to municipality.

 AUDIT AND FINANCIAL RETURNS

-For a small LLP corporation, it may qualify for an audit exemption provided it meets two out of the following three criteria on two consecutive reporting dates.
+A small LLP corporation may qualify for an audit exemption provided it meets two out of the following three criteria on two consecutive reporting dates.

 - Name check and approval

 - Provision of registered address in Dusseldorf or Hamburg for one year

 - Provision of a bank account for forwarding of a share capital

 - Trade Register fee